-It will be much easier to find products when they are on a specific shelf with like items.
-Maybe you group the canned vegetables together, same with the pasta boxes, baking ingredients and bottled liquids.
-Choose a categorization system that makes the most sense to you.
-The better it works for you, the greater likelihood that it will be a system that will stay in place.
+Now that you have a pile of the food you will be keeping, decide how you want to categorize the items.
+It will be much easier to find products when they are stored with like items.
+Maybe you group the canned vegetables together, same with the pasta boxes, baking ingredients and spices.
+Choose a categorization system that makes sense to you.
+The better it works for you, the greater likelihood that it will stay in place.

 What about your dry goods?
 Ultra•Seal™ Food Storage Containers

-or 24 Cup
+or 24 Cup Dry Food Containers

-Dry Food Containers, the flip-top lid allows for easy pouring and the see-through base lets you see when it is time to refill.
+, the flip-top lid allows for easy pouring and the see-through base lets you see when it is time to refill.
 They are great for rice and pasta too!

 Good luck and happy organizing!